 - Review the displayed information about features granted after verification.

 - Sign in to one of the official sites or profiles listed to verify that you’re an authorized representative of an entity on Google.
 The list of options include:

 After you sign in successfully, you can manage the entity on Google.

 If you verify that you manage an online presence using Twitter, Google automatically stores the association between your accounts.

 - In the list of properties you own, click the Twitter account you want to remove.

 - Under the “Action” column, click Unverify.

-If you receive an error that this entity is already managed by someone else, try signing in with another Google Account.
-If this doesn’t work, check with your team to see who has access.
+- You receive an error that this knowledge panel is already managed by someone else, and you've checked with your team to see who may have access

 Associated account error